shijucv/aspnet-mvc-mobile-samples/readme.md

 ## Running the Samples

 These samples require Visual Studio 2010.
-You can find instructions on obtain a **free** copy of Visual Studio Web Developer Express at the official [ASP.NET site](http://www.asp.net/mvc).
+Find out how to obtain a **free** copy of Visual Studio Web Developer Express at the official [ASP.NET site](http://www.asp.net/mvc).

-You can also obtain a developer preview of [ASP.NET MVC 4](http://www.asp.net/mvc/mvc4) that can be installed side-by-side with ASP.NET MVC 3.
+You can also download a developer preview of [ASP.NET MVC 4](http://www.asp.net/mvc/mvc4) that can be installed side-by-side with ASP.NET MVC 3.

 Finally, you'll want to install [NuGet](http://www.nuget.org/) in order to manage the dependencies.